What is the age range

 Even if you are a novice it's worth getting

 a decent camera for your trip and practice using

 You should expect rough

-the patches are always popular and quite
+some medication, patches are popular and quite

 every time the ship lurches, you'll shoot

 lurches.
 It can also be great fun!

-The first time I encountered rough seas I stayed
+first time I encountered rough seas I stayed

 in my bunk for about 48 hours feeling awful,